mcanevet/lota-operator/README.md

 Status
 ------

-For now this is just an ugly Proof Of Concept written in Shell script.
-`CRD` creation works, but I couldn't get the resources created using this CRDs watched by the operator yet.
+For now this is just an ugly Proof Of Concept. `CRD` creation works, but I couldn't get the resources created using this CRDs watched by the operator yet.

 Example
 -------